puneethkvsk/Smart-Geyzer/README.md

 3. ESP8699WiFi
 4. Blynk (This will automatically have BlynkSimpleESP8266 which we want to use)

+Enough comments are added into the code file for you to understand each step.
+But I will still explain some important part of it down below.

 **//SOFTWARE AND SOURCE CODE NOTES END//**